The best UK credit cards for university students

 It comes with a credit limit as low as £50, which is useful for those not used to having access to credit.
 With a low credit limit, you can only make a few small purchases before you reach your credit limit and have to repay the balance before you can make any more purchases.

 You’ll receive interest rate reductions of 3% in the first year and then 2% in the second year if you meet the same requirements as the cashback conditions.
-Keep in mind that there’s a 2.99% fee for foreign purchases.
+Keep in mind that there’s a 2.99% fee for foreign purchases, so try to use a no-fee card like a travel card for purchases in foreign currencies.

 Representative APR: 33.9% with a purchase rate of 33.9% (variable) based on an assumed credit limit of £1,200.